aleen42/PersonalWiki/summary/graduation/graduation.md

 	- how to calculate the shift of **x-axis** and **y-axis**
 	- how to calculate the shift of **z-axis**

+3. Reverse tracking for calculating the upper edge frame:
+    - there are some problems about OpenCV, because it cannot jump to a specific frame correctly, and tracking in reverse order should use `VideoCapture::set(CV_CAP_PROP_POS_FRAMES, n)` to reset.

 #### Problems

 1. the func `VideoCapture::set(CV_CAP_PROP_POS_FRAMES, n)` will lose a little precision in different systems, due to its **computions of float type**.